 Tut’s chariot had been dismantled before being placed in the tomb, but it has been reconstructed for display.
 (This image features a reproduction from an exhibit in Germany.)
 Some researchers have theorized that Tut died after a fall from his chariot, but it’s more likely that an accident or disease caused his death.

 12. Kid Tut

-Tut's features in this childhood depiction are unusual due to both aesthetics and genetics.
-Tut's father was Akenaten, who scandalized polytheistic Egypt by trying to force the monotheistic worship of Aten.
-He also nurtured a more naturalistic approach to royal art—and in the process documented his own family's genetic anomalies, including oddly shaped skulls, which persisted in the family due to close interbreeding.
-Tut's mom and dad were also brother and sister.
+Tut’s features in this childhood depiction are unusual due to both aesthetics and genetics.
+Tut’s father was Akenaten, who scandalized polytheistic Egypt by trying to force the monotheistic worship of Aten.
+He also nurtured a more naturalistic approach to royal art—and in the process documented his own family’s genetic anomalies, including oddly shaped skulls, which persisted in the family due to close interbreeding.
+Tut’s mom and dad may also have been brother and sister.

 13. Ornate Painting of Warfare

 A classic way rulers have gotten people to remember them is by killing a whole bunch of other people—if not in real life then at least on painted wood.
 One painting in the tomb shows Tut on his chariot aiming his crossbow at enemy soldiers (perhaps Syrian), and there’s a decapitated head beneath his horse, which isn’t an outlier.
 Another gruesome depiction shows Tut receiving the severed hands of his enemies.

 14. Perfume Vessel

 Filled with expensive perfumed unguents, the alabaster vessels found in Tut’s tomb were still marked with the “finger marks of thieves on their interior walls,” according to Carter.
 This one depicts the pot-bellied, big-breasted, intersex fertility deity Hapi, shown in double form, who oversaw the annual flooding of the Nile.